Loading...

 So if it's really, really, really crunchy, it gets a 10.

-Then, you're gonna use the information to draw a star on the chart or the diagram for the products attributes.
+Then you're gonna use the information to draw a star on the chart or the diagram for the product's attributes.

 So let's have a quick check for understanding, shall we?
-So which of these are discrimination tests?
-Yes, well done.

-Star diagram, and that's right, triangle test, well done.
+Star diagram and, that's right, triangle test.

-So we're going to make the bang bang chicken, with Asian slaw, we're gonna use a number of different food skills.
+So we're going to make the Bang bang chicken with Asian slaw.

 The first one is measuring.

-And it's really important this says zero before you start so you weigh accurately.
+So we're gonna use the weighing scales and it's really important that it's at zero before you start, so you weigh accurately.

-You don't wanna put too much chilli in, or maybe you do.
+You don't wanna put too much chili in, or maybe you do, it could be really spicy.

-Also, we're gonna be peeling, we are gonna peel the onion by hand and the garlic by hand too.
+We're gonna peel the onion by hand and the garlic by hand too.

 And the ginger, we're gonna use a vegetable peeler.